 Mark Naivar · Jim Freyer, Ph.D.

 Using flow cytometer simulators, explore the critical factors that affect data quality: thresholding, PMT voltage, coincidence, aggregates, and sample throughput.
-Covers data visualization, gating basics, and an introduction to compensation — all without using real cells or reagents.
+Covers instrument setup, calibration, data visualization, and gating basics — all without using real cells or reagents.

 Spectral Flow Cytometry